Bubble Text Generator

 Yes. iOS renders the Enclosed Alphanumerics block cleanly in Messages, Notes, Safari, Instagram and every major app.

-They’re the same thing — both refer to enclosed-alphanumeric Unicode.
-Some generators add hollow/solid/3D variants; this one covers the three standard sets.
+They’re the same thing, both refer to the same enclosed-alphanumeric Unicode characters.
+Some generators add hollow, solid or 3D variants; this one covers the standard circled letters and digits.

 Related Tools